The author has worked in conservation and woodland management over many years.

 - The pole is a rigid aluminum with high-quality construction.
 It weights around eight pounds.
 This is lighter than the average gas or electric pole saw with a far shorter reach.

-- The pole has two separate locking mechanisms to keep from twisting in use: a friction lock of the kind most pruners use, and pins which ensure no movement is possible.
+- They have two separate locking mechanisms to keep from moving up and down: a friction lock of the kind most pruners use, and pins which ensure no movement is possible.

 - The saw blade is unique.
-It has four rows of teeth that clear wood quickly, making it difficult to jam in the wood.
+It has four rows of teeth that clear wood quickly, making it difficult to jam.
 There are also two cutting areas: The lower sickle undercuts a branch to prevent bark tearing back during pruning and injuring a branch.
 The upper sickle cuts the branch.
 Hooks at the ends of the saw prevent the blade from slipping off the branch that it is cutting.

-Most handle-operated pruners are shorter than true pole pruners but are useful for shrubs.
-An exception is the very long reach pruner from ARS (see below).
+Most handle-operated pruners are shorter than true pole pruners but are useful for cutting thinner branches on shorter shrubs.
+They are ideal for deadheading Rhododendron and other intensively blooming species.

 This device from Corona does not have the longest reach.
 It's around four feet long.
 On the other hand, it is very easy to use and will cope with branches up to a half-inch thick.
 People like to use this tool to dead-head flowers on shrubs like butterfly bushes, as well as for pruning smaller fruit trees.